MisonoChoco/Puzzle-OrangeGame/README.md

 # Unison-Puzzle-OrangeGame-NotForMobile
 -The Next Level button on the Win Scene functionality isn't working.
 Please try pressing the Home button to return to the Level Picking scene, then continue.
 The scripts are there, I tried fixing them, but somehow miserably failed.

 -Two buttons unlock and lock all levels from top down in the level pick scene, respectively.
-They are there for debugging purposes only.
+They are there for debugging purposes only (and cheat~).

 -Added some bonus cool sound effects and background music with a small feature.